 Today, diamonds are really considered as a symbol of love.
 However, in the past they were thought of a little differently.
 The Greeks thought that diamonds were the tears of the Gods that they worshiped and feared, or they thought diamonds could have been small pieces of stars that had fallen from the heavens.

 Ancient Hindus viewed the stone as sources of power.
 They often refused to cut the diamonds because they thought this lessened the strength of the diamonds.
 Hindus would sometimes set diamonds into the eyes of their statues.

 Many different cultures believed that diamonds brought luck or could ensure that the owner was successful.
-Diamonds were thought to held charm or attract
+Diamonds were thought to hold charm or attract others.

 In the Middle Ages diamond jewellery was thought to be a sort of charm that had magical powers.
 Anyone who wore diamonds was thought to have luck, fearlessness, and invincibility on their side.
 Naturally, this led to the wealthy and royal wearing diamonds to showcase their superiority over the common people who could never afford diamonds even if they worked their entire lives.
 These stones were lavish and extravagant garnishments for those who could afford to have them fashioned into one-of-a-kind pieces of jewellery.